duniter/duniter/doc/Protocol.md

 * The number of valid certifications must be at least `[sigQty]`
 * The maximum step between the key and the whole WoT (each member) must be `[stepMax]`

+#### Members summary fields

+* `MembersCount` field must match the number of members in the community with this keyblock applyed
+* `MembersRoot` must match the merkle tree root hash of all current members' fingerprint (leaves are members' fingerprint, ascending sorted)

 #### Block fingerprint
 To be valid, a block fingerprint (whole document + signature) must start with a specific number of zeros.
-Rules are the following:

-* A PoW fingerprint must start with at least `[powZeroMin]` zeros
-* A zero must be added at the beginning for each keyblock emitted by the key during the last `[powRetro]` days
+Rules is the following, and **relative to a each particular member**:

+    NB_ZEROS = MAX [ powZeroMin ; powZeroMin + lastBlockPenality - nbWaitedPeriods ]

+Where:
+* `[lastBlockPenality]` is the number of leading zeros of last written block of the member, minus `[powZeroMin]`.
+If no block has been written by the member, `[lastBlockPenality] = 0`.
+* `[nbWaitedPeriods]` is the number of blocks written by any member since last written block of the member, divided by `[powPeriod]`.

-> Those 2 rules, and notably the second, ensures a specific member won't keep the control too long
+> Those 2 rules, and notably the second, ensures a shared control of the keychain writing

 ### Status
 The network needs to be able to discover new peers inside it and eventually know their state to efficiently send data to them.
 For that purpose [Status](./#status) messages are used to introduce nodes to each other and keep a bilateral state of the connection.